tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 ## One output argument

-In one output argument configuration __Smart Sinusoids__ loads the output vector in  variable you provided.
-You can then do whatever you want with this variable.
+In one output argument configuration __Smart Sinusoids__ loads the output vector in a variable you provided.
+You can use this variable for further computations.

 {% gist tiborsimon/39ddcd1a2e4248f7746e %}